 Other activities included mural painting and silent protest in Sydney, a film screening about the Uyghur genocide in Melbourne and an in Brisbane the team held an online conference on the history and current circumstances in East Tukestan.

 On behalf of the Stand4Uyghurs coalition, we would like to thank each and every person who came out on the day, who supported online and made dua for this campaign.
-We are only just beginning and we will be back stronger as to stand in solidarity with out Uyghur brothers and sisters.
+We are only just beginning and we will be back stronger standing in solidarity with our Uyghur brothers and sisters.